2021 Abu Dhabi Grand Prix: Mercedes' protest

-When the clerk of the course decides it is safe to call in the safety car the message "SAFETY CAR IN THIS LAP" will be sent to all Competitors via the official messaging system and the car's orange lights will be extinguished.
-This will be the signal to the Competitors and drivers that it will be entering the pit lane at the end of that lap.
-At this point the first car in line behind the safety car may dictate the pace and, if necessary, fall more than ten car lengths behind it. ...
-As the safety car is approaching the pit entry the SC boards will be withdrawn and, other than on the last lap of the sprint qualifying session or the race, as the leader approaches the Line the yellow flags will be withdrawn and a green flag and/or green light panel will be displayed at the Line.
+When the clerk of the course decides it is safe to call in the safety car the message "SAFETY CAR IN THIS LAP" will be sent to all Competitors (...).
+This will be the signal to the Competitors and drivers that it will be entering the pit lane at the end of that lap. (...) the yellow flags will be withdrawn and a green flag and/or green light panel will be displayed at the Line.